 UPDATE ON THE ABOVE HOUSE: 5/11

-home in 1990 and found it to be absolutely worthless.
-Puffing smoke up
+vent on this home in 1990 and found it to be absolutely worthless.
+Puffing

-under the vent in a hot, stifling attic showed NO movement of air up through the
+smoke up under the vent in a hot, stifling attic showed NO movement of air up

-vent.
+through the vent.
 So we went back and added the six dormer vents.
-The attic was

-still too hot so we blocked off all the dormer vents, installed a 16"
+The attic was still too hot so we blocked off all the dormer vents,

-German fan in the center, blocked off the oversized gable vents and now
+installed a 16" German fan in the center, blocked off the oversized gable

-suffice when using a radiant barrier which makes attics hotter.
-On this
+vents would be suffice when using a radiant barrier which makes attics

-experimented with every type of vent combination available it appears the best
+after having experimented with every type of vent combination available it

-way to remove hot, stagnant air is by using a reliable powered
+appears the best way to remove hot, stagnant air is by using a reliable

 Dormer vents installed on the back side of a